 The company, which has offices in Pittsburgh and Bellefonte, was selected over Alexander Building Construction, Gilbane Building Co. and Quandrel Construction Group after the district’s Citizens Advisory Committee for Facilities conducted public interviews.

-“This is a very important part of the project to get under contract and get the ball rolling,” board member Dorothea Stahl said.• approved two construction bids to enhance the security of Mount Nittany Middle School.
+“This is a very important part of the project to get under contract and get the ball rolling,” board member Dorothea Stahl said.

 The project will create a satellite office for an administrator and a secretary at the south entrance so that visitors will be screened immediately.
 Currently, once visitors are buzzed in, they could move through the building without walking down a hall to report to the main office.